twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/protection-with-blessings/mangala-blessings-32-1-middle-way%zh.rst

 What is the Buddha’s middle way?
 If the way or path is true or right, and it is necessary to be sacrificed.
 The sacrifice has to be beneficial.
 Some Buddhists misinterpret it as one should not practice very hard to tire oneself.
 The middle way is not a lazy path.
 How can we get rid of our super thick glue or ignorance and craving in an easy-going way?
 These enemies are within us inconceivable round of existence as a latent tendency (anusaya).

 Before the Buddha, the man had two doctrines (vāda): supreme happiness in this life or direct seeing happiness (diṭṭhadhamma‐nibbāna), indulgence in sensual pleasure with all possible ways; and torturing the physical body.
 The Buddha’s middle way is not sitting in the middle of the fence and doing nothing.
 If it is necessary for happiness, it should be enjoyed.
-If necessary, for difficulty and hardship, one also has to encounter it.
+If necessary, face it when encountering with difficulties and hardships.

 There is some happiness necessary for enjoyment.
 This higher happiness develops knowledge, as, all the jhānic happiness or jhāna practices or samatha practice.
 If it is beneficial, we should go into hardship.
 It also has to go through it if knowledge can be developed.